 By the end of the SAP Warning Period, students must meet all Satisfactory Academic Progress requirements.
-Failure to meet SAP standards at the end of the Warning Period will result of financial aid loss, and includes the loss of federal, state, and most institutional aid.
+Failure to meet SAP standards at the end of the Warning Period will result of financial aid loss, and includes the loss of federal, state, and some or all institutional aid.